 The True Value of Journalism in the Digital Age

 AI companies certainly don’t think journalism is worth nothing.
-So how did it get so cheap?
+So how did it get to be so cheap?

 The True Value of Journalism in the Digital Age